Dargonelly Rock Hole (Mount Moffatt) camping area

 Before you visit

 Dargonelly Rock Hole camping area is open 24 hours a day.
-Check-in to your camp after 2pm and check-out by 11am on the day of departure.
+There are no check-in or check-out times.

 Check park alerts for the latest information on access, closures and conditions.